What is Naturopathic Medicine?

 What can I expect when I visit an NMD?

 NMD’s are trained primary care physicians, we specialize in:

 Diabetes, Cancer, Hypertension, Allergies, Chronic Pain, Autoimmune Diseases, Pediatrics, Geriatrics Cardiology, Gynecology, Men and Women Health, Sports Medicine, etc., and we have Referral Options

 Yes – we keep up with current research and use conventional and naturopathic methods for diagnosis and treatment.

-No. There are licensed ND’s and unlicensed naturopaths that practice naturopathic medicine.
+No. There are licensed NMD’s and unlicensed naturopaths that practice naturopathic medicine.
 There are people practicing who are not licensed.

-In order to be a licensed ND, you must attend and graduate from one of the accredited schools four-year naturopathic schools.
-The person must take and pass the national boards licensing exams.
+In order to be a licensed NMD, you must attend and graduate from one of the accredited schools four-year naturopathic schools.
+You must also take and pass the national boards licensing exams.
 Also they must meet all the criteria to renew their license.